To Be Announced: Refinement modal logics

 For the other direction, let refinement $N_t$ of a {\em finite} model $M_s$ be given, and let $Z$ be the refinement relation.
-Consider action model $E$ that is isomorphic to $N$ (for convenience of the presentation we let the names of actions and states correspond), and wherein the valuation of propositional variables in a states $t'$ of model $N$ is replaced by a precondition $\pre(t') \in \lang(\Dia)$ of action $t'$ that is the distinguishing formula of the set of states $s'$ in $M$ such that $(s',t') \in Z$.
+Consider action model $E$ that is isomorphic to $N$ (for convenience of the presentation we let the names of actions and states correspond), and wherein the valuation of propositional variables in a state $t'$ of model $N$ is replaced by a precondition $\pre(t') \in \lang(\Dia)$ of action $t'$ that is the distinguishing formula of the set of states $s'$ in $M$ such that $(s',t') \in Z$.
 As $M$ is finite, this distinguishing formula exists \cite{browneetal:1987,jfak.odds:1998}.
 We now have that $M_{s'} \models \pre(t')$ iff $(s',t') \in Z$, and that $(M \otimes E)_{(s,t)}$ is bisimilar to $N_t$.

-This result does not hold on any model.
-For example, let $M$ be the model consisting of all valuations that are indistinguishable by a single agent.
-Removing all pairs of the accessibility relation $R_a$ results in a refinement of the model $M$.
-The action model producing that must have an infinite domain and is therefore not in the language $\lang(\Dia,\otimes)$.
-This is not too surprising.
-Fortunately, with respect to any formula $\phi \in \lang(\Dia)$ bound by the refinement modality we have that \cite[Theorem 28]{hvdetal.aus:2020}:

-Essentially this means that these three quantifiers are interchangeable in any formula, by an argument involving natural induction over quantifier occurrence, and reduction axioms.
-It may be interesting to observe that, even though these three logics are as expressive as the logic K, they differ in so-called {\em update expressivity}.
-Given the model class of interpretation, this is the relation between pointed models induced by the respective updates.
-For such matters see \cite{Kuijer15} and \cite[Section 5]{hvdetal.aus:2020}.

-\begin{example} Recalling Example \ref{ex.aml} on page \pageref{ex.aml}, the picture below shows once more the execution of an action model, now including the refinement relation between the initial model and the updated model.
+\begin{example} Recalling Example \ref{ex.aml} on page \pageref{ex.aml}, the picture below shows once more the execution of an action model, now including the refinement relation (visualized as dashed arrows) between the initial model and the updated model.

 \end{example}